NFYK15006U Biophysics of Cells and Single Molecules

 MSc Programme in Physics w. minor subject

-The course will focus on relevant mechanical properties and functions of biological systems on the nano- and micron-scale.
-One focus is on biological polymers and on how these are part of intelligent and material economic tensegrity structures.
-The principle behind tensegrity structures is similar to the architectural principles behind the construction of, e.g., bridges and skyscrapers.
-In addition, there will be focus on cellular movement, this involving single molecule motors and bio-polymerization, which is a topic that is also relevant for development of wide-spread diseases as, e.g., Alzheimer's and Parkinson's diseases.
-The course also goes through novel remarkable force-scope and microscopy techniques that allows for studying fundamental actions of the molecular building blocks of life.
-Emphasis will be on how the single molecule results are obtained, how they complement, and in certain cases contradict, results obtained at the ensemble level.
-The course will invoke the most recent non-equilibrium theories to correctly describe and understand results obtained at the nano-scale level.
-As the course deals with very recent research results, it is also based on scientific papers, and an important aspect of the course is a critical assessment of primary literature.
+The course focuses on bio-mechanics and functions of biological systems on the nano- and micron-scale.
+We will explore the bio-mechanics of living cells and understand how force influences cellular decisions and life.
+There will be quantitative descriptions of biological polymers and of how these are part of intelligent tensegrity structures with parallels to human architecture.
+Cellular dynamics and movement is often mediated by amazing single molecule motors and bio-polymerization, which is a process also relevant for development of wide-spread diseases as, e.g., Alzheimer's and Parkinson's diseases.
+The course also presents novel remarkable force-scope and microscopy techniques that allows for studying fundamental actions of the molecular building blocks of life.
+Emphasis is on how single molecule results complement, and in certain cases contradict, results obtained at the ensemble level.
+To correctly understand life at the the nano- or micro-scale, the course invokes and describes relevant recent non-equilibrium theories.
+The course deals with the most recent research results and is partly based on scientific papers.
+Hence, an important aspect of the course is a critical assessment of primary literature.

-The course participants will gain thorough knowledge about fundamental aspects of single molecule systems such as molecular motors, proteins, RNA and DNA, and nano-machines.
-Also, the course participants will gain deep knowledge of the most commonly used single molecule methodolgies,their capabilities, possibilities and limitations.
+The course participants will gain knowledge about fundamental aspects of single molecule systems such as molecular motors, proteins, RNA and DNA, and nano-machines.
+Also, the course participants will gain deep knowledge of the most commonly used single molecule methodolgies, their capabilities, possibilities, and limitations.
 These methodologies including optical tweezers, magnetic tweezers, AFM, single molecule fluorescence, and super-resolution microscopy.
-The course will take the course participant to the front line of single molecule research, going through the most important and remarkable results achieved.
-Emphasis will also be on how, in practice, to treat non-equilibrium nano-scale systems.
-In addition, the course participants will gain important knowledge of how to read, understand and criticize primary literature and they will be trained in presenting and questioning research results.
+The course will take the course participant to the front line of single molecule and cellular biophysics research, going through the most important and remarkable results achieved also, for instance in the biomechanics of stem cells.
+Emphasis will be on how, in practice, to treat non-equilibrium nano-scale systems.
+In addition, the course participants will gain experience in reading, understanding and criticizing primary literature and will be trained in presenting and questioning research results.

 The course will enable the participant to

 - obtain knowledge about the physics of polymers.
-Being able to theoretically predict the typical physical size of a polymer under given conditions and predict flexibility and elasticity of polymer chains.
-Utilize this knowledge on the most commonly encountered biological polymers inside a living system.
+Be able to quantify the typical physical size, flexibility and elasticity of polymers.
+Utilize this knowledge on to understand the biomechancis of living cells and organisms.

 - be aware of the fundamental problems encountered when studying nature at the single molecule level.
 This includes the role of thermal fluctuations and the fact that most of single molecule experiments are performed in a non-equilibrium fashion, thus rendering conventional statistical mechanics inadequate.

-- understand and being able to apply the most recent non-equilibrium theories these including the Jarzynski Equality and Crooks theorem.
+- understand and be able to apply non-equilibrium theories including Jarzynski's Equality and Crooks theorem.